 - a diuretic (water pill);

-- heart or blood pressure medication such as amiodarone (Cordarone, Pacerone), diltiazem (Cartia, Cardizem), felodipine (Plendil), nicardipine (Cardene), or verapamil (Calan, Covera, Isoptin, Verelan);
+- heart or blood pressure medications, such as reserpine, quinidine (Quin-G), or verapamil (Calan, Covera, Isoptin, Verelan, Tarka);

-- medicines used to prevent organ transplant rejection.
+- medicines used to prevent organ transplant rejection, such as cyclosporine (Gengraf, Neoral, Sandimmune) or tacrolimus (Prograf);

-This list is not complete and there may be other drugs that can interact with morphine and naltrexone.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with morphine and naltrexone.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?